-The national team has prepared two customizable flyers, one for April 28 and one for April 29 that you can use for this.
-To use, simply right click and choose “Save Link As” on the link for the April 28 flyer or the April 29 flyer to download the file to your computer.
+The national team has prepared a customizable flyer that you can use for this.
+To use, simply right click this link and choose “Save Link As” to download the file to your computer.

 NOTE: Do not fill out the flyer in your web browser or your changes will not be saved!
 You must download and open with Adobe Reader for the changes to be saved and printed.